phcode-dev/phoenix-code-ai-control/README.md

 1. Open Phoenix Code in your web browser
 2. Install the extension (File → Extension Manager → "Phoenix Code AI Control")
-3. Navigate to File → Check AI Control Status
+3. Navigate to View → AI Control Status
 4. The browser will check if `ai.phcode.dev` is accessible:
    - First shows "Checking if AI is disabled..."
    - Then displays whether AI is available or blocked